A chronology of continued square roots and other continued compositions, through the year 2016: The Chronology

-The original source, \textsc{Ramanujan 1911}, is not cited in the exam or in the published solution. \item (1970) C. S. Ogilvy , To what limits do complex iterated radicals converge? \emph{The American Mathematical Monthly} \textbf{77}, no. 4, 388--389.
-MR1535864. { Cited in \textsc{Gerber 1973} , \textsc{Rohde 1974} , \textsc{Walker 1983} , \textsc{Jones 1991} , and \textsc{Laugwitz and Schoenefuss 1999} .} This short note, printed in the old ``Research Problems" section of the \emph{Monthly}, asked a number of questions concerning the limiting value of $\sqrt{a+\sqrt{a+\cdots}}$ for complex and negative values of $a$.
-Some answers to these questions had already been given in \textsc{Schuske and Thron 1961, 1962} .
+This short note, printed in the old ``Research Problems" section of the \emph{Monthly}, asked a number of questions concerning the limiting value of $\sqrt{a+\sqrt{a+\cdots}}$ for complex and negative values of $a$.
+Some answers to these questions had already been given in \hyperref[Sch1961]{\textsc{Schuske and Thron 1961}} and \hyperref[Sch1962]{\textsc{1962}} .